MongoDB ODBC driver Getting Started Guide

 –Or–

-If your MongoDB server does not require you to specify a user name and a password, type some "dummy" values in the Connection Pool dialog box.
-Then edit your MongoDB ODBC data source in ODBC Administrator and select the Ignore Auth check box.
+If your MongoDB server does not require you to specify a user name and a password, enter some "dummy" values in the Connection Pool dialog box.
+Then edit your MongoDB ODBC data source in ODBC Data Source Administrator and select the Ignore Auth check box.

 14. Right-click airline, and then choose View Data.